gohugoio/hugoDocs/content/en/configuration/markup.md

 Most of the Goldmark settings above are self-explanatory, but some require explanation.

 duplicateResourceFiles
-: (`bool`) Whether to duplicate shared page resources for each language on multilingual single-host sites.
+: (`bool`) Whether to duplicate shared page resources for each language on multilingual single-host projects.
 See [multilingual page resources] for details.
 Default is `false`.

   > [!note]
-  > With multilingual single-host sites, setting this parameter to `false` will enable Hugo's [embedded link render hook] and [embedded image render hook].
-This is the default configuration for multilingual single-host sites.
+  > With multilingual single-host projects, setting this parameter to `false` will enable Hugo's [embedded link render hook] and [embedded image render hook].
+This is the default configuration for multilingual single-host projects.

 parser.wrapStandAloneImageWithinParagraph
 : (`bool`) Whether to wrap image elements without adjacent content within a `p` element when rendered.
 This is the default Markdown behavior.
 Set to `false` when using an [image render hook] to render standalone images as `figure` elements.
 Default is `true`.